 According to U.S. Travel News, the best months to visit Yosemite National Park are May and September, when the park is accessible but not overly crowded with people.
 While we agree that May and September are perfect months to visit, we think Yosemite has something to offer in every season!
-Keep reading for more information on the best time of year to visit Yosemite National Park.
+Keep reading for more information on the best time of year to plan a Yosemite camping vacation!

 December – Highs in the 50s and lows in the 20s.

 February – Highs in the 40s and lows in the 20s.

 March – Highs in the upper 40s and lows in the upper 20s.